I’m updating the About me section because I’m bored, and nothing interests me more than talking about myself.

-I’m currently a Stanford-bound student, Class of 2018.
-I hope to major in more than one of the followings: Data Science, Artificial Intelligence, Political Science, Creative Writing, Film & Media Studies.
+I’m currently a student at Stanford University.
+Yep, I know what you think, I must be smart and definitely a show-off.
+I hope to major in more than one of the followings: Artificial Intelligence, Creative Writing, Film & Media Studies.
 When nobody is looking, I entertain the idea of becoming a standup comedian.

 In my free time (which I have a lot), I travel, do kickboxing and play chess.
 I try to write sometimes but reading my own writing just makes me appreciate other people’s writing more.
 Usually, I end up reading and criticizing instead.

 For some reasons beyond any of my friends’ imagination, parents seem to want their kids to hang out with me.
 I’m living a healthy lifestyle: no drug, no alcohol, no boyfriend.
 Ha, I can’t believe you bought it.

 Never see a Vietnamese before?
 Now you can see one for free here!

 Bài liên quan

 - Why nobody in Vietnam will love me